-2. A variety of funding and delivery mechanisms are being employed by the government to address the immediate health and economic needs arising from the pandemic.
+1. A variety of funding and delivery mechanisms have been employed by the Australian Government to address the immediate health and economic needs arising from the COVID-19 pandemic.
 These include income support payments, grants, procurements, loans and tax relief.
-Rapid policy design and implementation can present new and increased risks to sound public administration and the proper use of public resources, including the risk of:

-3. In line with the objectives of the ANAO’s 2020–21 Annual Audit Work Program (AAWP), the ANAO’s strategy for auditing COVID-19 related measures is designed to: respond to the interests and priorities of the Parliament of Australia; and provide a balanced program of activity that is informed by risk, and that promotes accountability, transparency and improvements to public administration.
-The ANAO’s strategy will be flexible and evolve over time as the government announces new initiatives or adjusts existing policies to address the changing pandemic situation and its impact on citizens and the Australian economy.
+3. In line with the objectives of the ANAO’s Annual Audit Work Program, the ANAO’s strategy for auditing COVID-19 related measures has been designed to: respond to the interests and priorities of the Parliament of Australia; provide a balanced program of activity that is informed by risk; and promote accountability and transparency of, and improvements to, public administration.
+The ANAO’s strategy is flexible and has evolved over time as the government has announced new initiatives or adjusted existing policies to address the changing pandemic situation and its impact on citizens and the Australian economy.

-4. The ANAO’s multi-year strategy for performance audits will focus on the effective, efficient, economical and ethical delivery of the Australian Government’s response to the COVID-19 pandemic.
+4. The ANAO’s multi-year strategy for COVID-19 performance audits focuses on the effective, efficient, economical and ethical delivery of the Australian Government’s response to the COVID-19 pandemic.
 This includes the economic stimulus and social support packages as well as the management of related risks, such as system and technology changes, fraud, information management, privacy, compliance and regulatory effectiveness.
-The strategy will be delivered in three key phases.
+The strategy is being delivered in three phases.

 Phase 1 audits

-5. Four COVID-19 specific audits are underway.
-The audits will examine how the audited entities: manage and respond to risks related to rapid development and implementation of COVID-19 measures and the impact on business as usual activities and controls; and communicate and implement revised risk tolerances across the business.
+- Two audits examined how the Australian Taxation Office and Services Australia: managed and responded to risks related to rapid development and implementation of COVID-19 measures and the impact on business as usual activities and controls; and communicated and implemented revised risk tolerances across the business.

 Phase 2 audits

-8. This phase of the audit program will focus on the three main stages of program delivery: policy design; implementation; and performance assessment, evaluation and dissemination of lessons learnt.
-Along with an ongoing focus on risk management, areas of public administration that may be examined during this phase of the program are:
+6. This phase of the audit program has focused on the three main stages of program delivery: policy design; implementation; and performance assessment, evaluation and dissemination of lessons learnt.
+Along with an ongoing focus on risk management, areas of public administration examined during this phase of the audit program were:

 - governance arrangements and coordination within and across entities;